 Since 2012 Kiwis Count has asked respondents to answer questions about aspects of their satisfaction (the driver questions) based on the channel used for the most recent service interaction.
 These responses show:-

-- New Zealanders access public services most often via the general (face-to-face or through correspondence) channel (70%).
-This has not changed much since 2012 (69%).
+- New Zealanders access public services most often via the face-to-face channel (41%).
+This has reduced markedly since 2012 (52%).

-- Transacting online follows as the next most used way to access public services.
-Transacting online has increased from 7% in 2012 to 10% in 2016.
+- Transacting online follows as the next most used way to access public services (10%).
+Transacting online has increased from 2012 (6%).